Pit of Peril

 "Pit of Peril" is the second episode of Thunderbirds, a British Supermarionation television series created by Gerry and Sylvia Anderson and filmed by their production company AP Films (APF) for ITC Entertainment.
 Written by Alan Fennell and directed by Desmond Saunders, it was first broadcast on 7 October 1965 on ATV Midlands.

 Set in the 2060s, the series follows the missions of International Rescue, a secret organisation that uses technologically advanced rescue vehicles to save human life.
 The main characters are ex-astronaut Jeff Tracy, founder of International Rescue, and his five adult sons, who pilot the organisation's primary vehicles – the Thunderbird machines.
-In "Pit of Peril", International Rescue rush to save the crew of the Sidewinder, an experimental US Army walker that has fallen into an abandoned military waste dump.
+In "Pit of Peril", International Rescue rush to save the crew of the Sidewinder, an experimental army walker that has fallen into an abandoned military waste dump.

 Prior to the episode's first broadcast, the Sidewinder had already appeared in TV Century 21 as part of the comic's regular Stingray strip.
+"Pit of Peril" is praised for its music and model-work though its pacing received mixed reviews, with some reviwers comparing it as too similar to the previous episode, "Trapped in the Sky".
 In 1991, the episode was adapted into a two-part strip for Fleetway Publications' Thunderbirds: The Comic.

 Plot

-The Sidewinder is a giant walker developed by the US Army for use in brushfire wars.
-During a field test in Africa, disaster strikes when the Sidewinder disturbs the crust that has formed above a burning pit, creating a fissure that swallows the vehicle.
-The Sidewinder comes to rest hundreds of feet below ground, on its side and unable to move.
-Its crew of three – Colonel Sweeney, Frank and Johnny – are unhurt but their air and other life support systems are failing and the outside temperature is rising rapidly.
+In the African jungle, the United States Army is testing a new all-terrain Sidewinder, a giant four-legged walker developed for use in brushfire wars.
+Disaster strikes when the ground gives way beneath the Sidewinder and it falls into a blazing pit, with its crew of three – Colonel Sweeney, Frank and Johnny – trapped inside, hundreds of feet below ground.
+Their air and other life support systems are failing and the outside temperature is rising rapidly.

-An air support unit comprising a helicopter crew and the Sidewinder relief crew evaluate the situation.
+An air support unit, comprising a helicopter crew and the Sidewinder relief crew, evaluate the situation.
 The leader, General Peters, states that the Sidewinder weighs over 500 tons and the equipment needed to lift it would take weeks to arrive.
 Lieutenant Mead volunteers to be hoisted into the pit to assess the Sidewinder's condition but can only glimpse the vehicle before he is overwhelmed by the heat and forced to withdraw.
 A plan is devised to set the Sidewinder upright using the helicopter, so that the machine may be able to climb to the surface, and Sergeant Reynolds goes in to attach a line to one of the legs.
-He succeeds, but also emerges from the pit badly burned.
+He succeeds but also emerges from the pit badly burnt.
 Mead and Reynolds are airlifted to hospital in the relief crew's helijet.
-The Sidewinder proves too heavy for the helicopter and the line slips free during the rescue attempt.
+The Sidewinder proves too heavy for the helicopter and the line slips off during the rescue attempt.